Last Updated on January 9, 2021 by Julia Wilson

 Any changes to the eye such as discharge, squinting, blinking, redness or watering must be checked with a veterinarian as soon as possible, untreated eye infections can lead to permanent ocular damage and loss of vision.

-Eye infections can be caused by bacteria, viruses or fungal infection.
+Eye infections can be caused by bacteria, viruses or fungi.
 The type of infection relates to the part of the eye infected as well as the pathogen.
-Different parts of the eyeball and surrounding area can become infected or inflamed.
+Different parts of the eyeball and surrounding tissue can become infected or inflamed.

 Types of eye infection:

 - Conjunctivitis – Inflammation or infection of the conjunctiva, the pink membrane which covers the front of the eyeball and inside the eyelids).

 - Uveitis – Inflammation or infection of the uvea (the pigmented vascular layer of the eye consisting of the iris, choroid, and the ciliary body).